q-quitiquit/osTicket-Post-Installation-Configuration/README.md

 </p>
 <br />

 Following that step we will create Agents.
 Go into the Admin Panel > Agents > then click Add New.
 For sample purposes we will Create Jane.
-We will then give her a Supreme Admin role and her Department would be SysAdmin.
+We will then give her a Supreme Admin role, her Department would be SysAdmin and she would be part of the Tech Support 2 team, just incase tech support 1 can't fulfill the ticket.
 By doing this, she has access that a normal employee won't have.
 </p>
 <br />